Last updated: May 17th, 2023

 Height: 72 inches

-The Sundome 6 has plenty of interior space with a 10 x 10 footprint and a standing height of 6 feet.
+The Sundome 6 has plenty of interior space with a 10 x 10 footprint and a standing height of six feet.

-This tent also has a port for an extension cord and a few storage pockets.
+It also has a port for an extension cord and internal storage pockets.

-There are no pop-out ventilation ports, no full-length fly, and the mesh windows are completely covered when the fly is on.
+There are also no pop-out ventilation ports for summer heat and the mesh windows are completely covered when the rain fly is on.